Concrete is one of the most fundamental building materials in most construction industries.

 First, you have to clean the concrete base and mix your screed together.
 If you’re using the unbonded variety, you’ll need to put down a sheet as well.

-Divide the floor into sections, such as with timber battens.
+Divide the floor into sections, such as timber battens.
 Divide the room into strips about 3 or 4 meters wide.

 Apply the screed starting from the farthest section, and level it with a straightedge.
 Go section by section until each is full, then remove the battens.
 Fill in the gaps left by the battens and bull float the screed right away.